plutomi/plutomi/README.md

 PS you do not need cloudfalre, you can use S3 just fine.
 I chose to use it because it's much cheaper on egress. and create a cache rule to cache buckets like

 // TODO add CF worker code
 // TODO make an issue to replace it with rust

 ```bash
 (http.host contains "assets.plutomi.com/public")
 ```

+## docker buildx build --platform linux/amd64 -t plutomi/plutomi:api-latest --push .

 ignore TTL and cache for a long time

 ## Summary

 ## TODO to build api for Mac -> Ubuntu linux docker build -. -t plutomi/api --platform linux/amd64

 ### Also building might take a long time, you might want to use --watch instead in dev mode

 TODO - Wrangler CLI